 • uneven contours of the testicles and their irregular shape

-• heterogeneity of the echostructure
+• heterogeneity of echostructure

 Adnexal cyst:

-testicular tumor:
+Testicular tumor:

 • irregular shape